wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/resource-group-deploy-debug.md

 Your deployment will fail if your Azure credentials have expired or if you have not signed into your Azure account.
 Your credentials can expire if your session is open too long.
 You can refresh your credentials with the following options:

-- For PowerShell, use the **Login-AzureRmAccount** cmdlet (or **Add-AzureAccount** for versions of PowerShell prior to 1.0 Preview).
+- For PowerShell, use the **Login-AzureRmAccount** cmdlet.
 The credentials in a publish settings file are not sufficient for the cmdlets in the AzureResourceManager module.
 - For Azure CLI, use **azure login**.
 For help with authentication errors, make sure that you have [configured the Azure CLI correctly](/documentation/articles/xplat-cli-connect).

 ## Checking the format of templates and parameters